1898 - The Beginning

 Technology makes an impact at Executive Office.
 Computers become a permanent fixture at E.O.
 Mary K. Barbee named the first Sigma to serve as Chairman of NPC.
 Mimi Brandt Hiner, Beta Xi, elected our 8th national president.
 A career network, Tradewinds, was established and our Sigma Sigma Sigma Foundation was instituted.
 Ann Buchler Williams, Gamma Eta, became our 9th national president.
 Dunham Leadership Conference replaces Regional Meets.
 21 college chapter chartered—Delta Upsilon up to Epsilon Rho.

 Tri Sigmas move ever forward.
 Archival work begins in earnest for our 100th anniversary celebration.
 Diana Hornick Sarber, Beta Mu, becomes our 10th national president.
-We have the first sorority chapter in Alaska and the first hearing impaired chapter in Rochester, NY.
+We have the first sorority chapter in Alaska and the first D/deaf and hard-of-hearing chapter in Rochester, NY.
 The Educational Foundation and RPM are reorganized as the Sigma Sigma Sigma Foundation.
 We have our first website, www.sigmasigmasigma.org!
 Our new chapters during this decade are 41 taking us from Epsilon Sigma to Eta Mu.

 In 2001 the foundation walk started, Mary K. Barbee, Iota, becomes 11th National President, the "Ever Forward" logo appears for the first time, and the first international chapter was chartered in Germany, Eta Mu.